Dutch farmers clog roads on way to anti-government protest

 Farming is a key sector in the Dutch economy, with exports worth nearly 105 billion euros last year.
 But it comes at a cost of producing of polluting gases, despite farmers taking steps to reduce emissions.

-Zegwaard said farmers were prepared to talk about how to reduce emissions.
+Zegwaard said farmers were prepared to talk about how to reduce emissions, but objected to the industry shouldering most of the blame.

 “Now the agricultural sector is dismissed as a major polluter and that is not right,” he said.